 The problem though, when the model is a little on the low polygon side, the smooth feature tries to smooth over areas of the model that are already flat.
 This gives it a weird and unrealistic look!

 This is when Blender’s edge split modifier comes to the rescue to rectify the issue.
-Essentially, the edge split modifier does a wonderful job (along side Smooth Shading) to make an extremely low polygon model look smooth and detailed.
+Essentially, [highlight-it color-1]the edge split modifier does a wonderful job (along side Smooth Shading) to make an extremely low polygon model look smooth and detailed[/highlight-it].
 This is great for the gaming industry and reduces rendering times.

 Rendering times in gaming can also be reduced by baking textures onto the model itself.
 One way to achieve this is by texture painting, which is essentially the process of manually painting over the model or adding textures (created on photo editing tools) to the model’s UV map.